mschlege1838/html-table-wrapper/examples/temperatures/README.md

 # Defining Custom Controls

-Sometimes tables present specialized data for which the default dialogue isn't necessarily a good fit.
-In these cases, a [`ColumnControlFactory`][ColumnControlFactory] can be defined to return custom [`ColumnControl`][ColumnControl]s.
+Custom [`ColumnControl`][ColumnControl]s can be defined when the [default control][HTMLTableWrapperControl] is not a good fit.

-Consider a webpage that shows historical temperature readings from various cities around the world:
+Consider a temperature almanac containing readings from various cities around the world:
 ```html
 <!-- ... -->
 <h1>Temperature Readings</h1>